ec-europa/europa-component-library/docs/decisions/001-print.md

 ## Context

-- There is currently no print stylesheet on ECL.
+- There is currently no `print` stylesheets on ECL.
-- Print display is the same as screen display, i.e. the CSS is applied for both media.
+- `print` display is the same as `screen` display, i.e. the CSS is applied for both media.
-- Users should be able to print ECL components — and pages built with ECL — if needed.
-Print display should only contain relevant content with the minimum styling, in order to facilitate a better printing.
+- Users should be able to print ECL components — and pages built with ECL — if needed. `print` display should only contain relevant content with the minimum styling, in order to facilitate a better printing.

 ## Consequences

 - A dedicated stylesheet has to be created.
-Each component (or at least most of them) will have a dedicated SCSS file or mixin used to generate the print styles.
+Each component (or at least most of them) will have a dedicated SCSS file or mixin used to generate the `print` styles.
-- The existing ECL stylesheets should only be loaded for the `screen` media; the print stylesheets should only be loaded for the `print` media.
+- The existing ECL stylesheets should only be loaded for the `screen` media; the `print` stylesheets should only be loaded for the `print` media.
 The way the stylesheets are loaded on the ECL website needs to be updated.

 ## Alternatives Considered